microsoft/FHIRPower/FHIR-Seed-Data/README.md

 ## Architecture
-### It a MVC DotNet application that integrates with FHIR APIs.
+It a MVC DotNet application that integrates with FHIR APIs.
 The app also provides a simple front-end for uploading, viewing and cleaning up the seed data.

+### FHIR objects supported
+1. Slots
+2. Schedules
+3. Patiens
+4. Practitioners
+5. Appointments

 ## Steps to run the tool
 1. Provision Azure FHIR API Service